nculwell/MathStudy/LinearAlgebra.md

 - Shilov. *Linear Algebra*

+  A Russian approach to linear algebra.
+Like many Russian textbooks, it jumps right in and makes no attempt to hold your hand.
+Even though the content may be appropriate for first-time learners, many students in the US won't be prepared for a book like this when they start LA.

 The major books that I'm aware of on advanced linear algebra (beyond a first course):

 - Halmos. *Finite-Dimensional Vector Spaces* ([Martino ed](https://smile.amazon.com/Finite-Dimensional-Vector-Spaces-Halmos/dp/1614272816/), [Benediction ed](https://smile.amazon.com/Finite-Dimensional-Vector-Spaces-Paul-Halmos/dp/178139573X/), [Springer hardcover (OOP)](https://smile.amazon.com/Finite-Dimensional-Vector-Spaces-P-R-Halmos/dp/B004HOYQX2/))